Determination of L-Malic acid in cider

 By analyzing L-Malic acid and L-Lactic acid, it is possible to assess the correct progress of the malolactic fermentation.

-L-Malic acid is oxidized in an alkaline environment through an enzymatic reaction and converted into oxaloacetic acid, which in turn produces NADH.
+L-Malic acid in presence of NAD+ is oxidized in an alkaline environment through an enzymatic reaction and converted into oxaloacetic acid, which is turn produces NADH.
 The increase of absorbance, measured at 366 nm (end-point), is directly proportional to the concentration of L-Malic acid in the sample.

 The calibration curve of CDR CiderLab, obtained using reference methods, confirms the excellent linearity of the system over the whole testing range.